ashleychontos/pySYD/docs/installation.rst

       |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-As mentioned in the output, this step runs the sampler 200 times per target so naturally it will take a couple minutes to complete so don't worry if it seems to get bogged up.
-Using set seeds, the derived outputs for numax and dnu *must* match to the hundred decimal place for all three stars in order to pass.
+As sugggested in the output, this step runs the sampler 200 times per target so naturally it will take a couple minutes to complete -- so don't worry if it seems to get bogged up.
+What's actually happening behind the scenes is that the software, using set seeds, is comparing the derived outputs to known values for numax and dnu, which *must* match to the hundred decimal place for all three stars in order to pass.

+If you see something similar to the above message, you're ready to get started using software!

 -----